-As a small farmer, whether you are raising laying hens for your own family or selling them at a farmers market, you want to be sure the eggs are fresh, clean, and safe.
+As a small farmer, whether you are raising laying hens for your own family or selling eggs at a farmers market, you want to be sure the eggs are fresh, clean, and safe.
 Proper collection and cleaning of chicken eggs are important for the health of the eggs, the hens, and those who eat the eggs.

 Collecting Chicken Eggs

 Before you clean your eggs, you first have to gather them.
 And there are some things you can do to make sure that the eggs you gather are as clean as possible and minimize the amount of cleaning that is required later.

 As a general practice, try to gather eggs early and often.
 If you can manage it, collect eggs twice a day, which can help keep them clean.
 It also helps prevent the chickens from eating the eggs.
 Allowing eggs to sit overnight in nest boxes often results in poop-stained or broken eggs.
 Some hens seem to prefer to roost on the edges of the nest boxes or even in them.
 Overnight, they can poop on the eggs that are left in the boxes, or they step on them and break the shells.
 In any case, missing a day of egg collecting usually makes for a lot more work.

 Another tip is to keep nest boxes well-feathered.
 Make sure the hens' nest boxes have plenty of shavings or straw lining them.
 If there is poop in the nest boxes, clean it out well when you collect the eggs and replace the straw or shavings.
 Likewise, if a hen has broken an egg, clean out the mess thoroughly; remove all wet and soiled straw.
 Careful maintenance is one of the best ways to encourage hens to lay in the nest boxes.

 Cleaning Chicken Eggs